chapmanjacobd/journal/fun/quotes.long.md

 > All the best things start as jokes and anything worth saying is worth taking a long time to say.
 >
 > https://melonking.net/melon?z=/thoughts/manifesto

+> Don’t take criticism from someone you wouldn’t go to for advice.
+>
+> Criticism from people you’d trust is super valuable.
+But you can cut off the mental swirl and anxiety by considering the source.
+If you wouldn’t seek a person out for advice, why should you trust negative remarks from them?
+>
+> ~heymerideth